hideakitai/bevy_serial/README.md

 }
 ```

-### Multiple Serial Ports with Additional Settings
+### Multiple Serial Ports with Additional Config

-You can add multiple serial ports with additional settings.
+You can add multiple serial ports with additional config.

 ```rust
 fn main() {